Who are we?

 If I have other questions, who should I call?

-Rosanne Scassero is our secretary and she can be reached at 609-267-0740.
+Rosanne Scassero is our Office Manager and she can be reached at 609-267-0740.
 Our pastor can be reached at that same number.
 You can also use the church website or e-mail us.